Churn is a fire alarm.

 Churn = Number of users churned/total number of users

-The problem with that churn equation is that the exact same behavior (adding 5,000 users) doesn't yield the same result—the churn rate for September is lower than that of August.
+The trouble with that chart is that the exact same behavior (adding 5,000 users) doesn't yield the same result—the churn rate for September is lower than that of August.
 Rapid growth artificially decreases churn since all the new customers added each month haven't yet had time to cancel.

-Since a few percentage points of churn can mean up to a 25% increase in revenue down the line, you don't want any inaccuracies.
+When improving churn by just a few percentage can mean up to a 25% increase in revenue down the line, you don't want to risk any inaccuracies.

-A great churn number skewed by growth isn't going to accurately tell you when something has gone right or wrong.
-That's why Shopify has come up with an adjusted formula for startups that are growing fast.
+A churn number skewed by growth isn't going to accurately tell you when something has gone right or wrong.
+That's why Shopify came up with an adjusted formula that works for periods of high growth—and for startups that are growing fast.

-Yes, we know that looks scary.
+Yes, we know that looks formula scary.
 So let's break it down.